Vadzim-Stsiapanau/spark_demo/README.md

 python --version
 ```
 command.
-After this install jupyter notebook, pandas, numpy, pyspark(you can easily find guides in the Web) and all other staff you need.
+After this install jupyter notebook, pandas, numpy, pyspark and findspark(you can easily find guides in the Web) and all other staff you need.

 ### Msvcr100.dll

 If you have Visual Studio c++ skip this step.
 If you don't have follow this guide https://www.computer-setup.ru/msvcr100-dll-chto-eto-za-oshibka-kak-ispravit?ysclid=l84uyxs1qq310355183 to install Msvcr100.dll.

+### Kaggle

+You also need to register on kaggle(for example using your google account) to download datasets.

+### Microsoft SQL Server

+You alse need to have microsoft sql server(you can find how download it in internet).

 ## Installation guide